Lucifier129/react-lite/README.md

 }
 ```

-Note: feel free to try react-lite, if something happen and we can't fixed in time, then use [regualr react](https://github.com/facebook/react) instead.
+Note: feel free to try react-lite, if something happen and we can't fixed in time, then use [regular react](https://github.com/facebook/react) instead.
 ## install

 you can install react-lite from npm